Swoot1/ria2015/blog/2015-11-29-validation-with-firebase.markdown

 FIREBASE WARNING: set at /\<YOUR-APP-NAME\>/-randomString failed: permission_denied

-it doesn't have to be that you're not authorized it can be that you're breaking the validation which yields the same error message.
+when you're making a POST/PUT to Firebase it doesn't have to be that you're not authorized it can be that you're breaking the validation which yields the same error message.